Patan98/palm-rejection/README.md

 'MICROSOFT SAM Stylus Pen (0)' with your pen <br />
 and <br />
 'Atmel Atmel maXTouch Digitizer' with your screen <br />
-You can find both in xinput command.
+You can find both in xinput command. <br />
 <br />
 ### Script
 ```